SheetJS/sheetjs/misc/docs/README.md

 Excel RTF worksheets are stored in clipboard when copying cells or ranges from a worksheet.
 The supported codes are a subset of the Word RTF support.

+#### Ethercalc Record Format (ETH)

+[Ethercalc](https://ethercalc.net/) is an open source web spreadsheet powered by a record format reminiscent of SYLK wrapped in a MIME multi-part message.